RECIPES, FOOD RESEARCH,

 This great hope I've invested in teaching is something I will never give up on, which means I will never give up on you!

-- Functional digestive disorders connected to stress
+- Functional digestive disorders especially those due to eating disorders

 - Improving enzyme production & absorption.